ciscops/iot-application-server/README.md

 __In this lab you will__
 1. Set Up the MQTT Data Flow
 2. Format the Data
-3. Create a basic Dashboard
+3. Create a Basic Dashboard

 __You will need:__
 * Node.js